 If shopping isn’t your thing, or even if it is, taking a walk (or riding a bicycle) along the C&O Canal is a great way to glean some exercise and take in a bit of history.
 The historic C&O (Chesapeake and Ohio) Canal, also known as the Grand Old Ditch was in use from 1831 to 1924 and it follows the Potomac River for 184 1/2 miles.
 With a series of 74 locks, the canal provided a way to transport cargo between Washington, DC and Cumberland, Maryland.

 In our explorations of DC, MD and VA, we’ve walked along several sections of the canal, including a section in Great Falls National Park.
-It is possible to walk the entire length of the canal.
-Click here for more information on how to do so.
+For those looking for a good long thru-hike, it is possible to walk the entire length of the canal.

 - Make your way to the visitor center at 1057 Thomas Jefferson Street NW. (closed for construction at the time of this post) It’s easy to pick up the trail as it runs right through the neighborhood.